kamens/gae_bingo/README.md

 ...and...

 <pre>
-bingo("animals found")
+bingo("talking animals")
 </pre>

 ## <a name="principles">Design Principles</a>

 Just go read through [Patrick McKenzie's slides on A/B testing design principles](http://www.bingocardcreator.com/abingo/design).
 This implementation only tweaks those to achieve:

-* Must persist to datastore for very-long-lasting records and very-long-running experiments without sacrificing performance.
+* Persistence to datastore for very-long-lasting records and very-long-running experiments without sacrificing performance.
-* As quick to drop-in as possible for any App Engine (Python) developer, with strong-but-customizable ties to existing App Engine user identities.
+* Quick to drop-in for any App Engine (Python) developer, with strong-but-customizable ties to existing App Engine user identities.

 ## <a name="start">Getting Started</a>